 Drug Addiction Causes Domestic Violence In Relationships

 As we all know, domestic violence in relationships has been a leading headline for years.
 But, what you might not know is that drug addiction plays a significant role in domestic violence.
 According to the American Society of Addiction Medicine, “Substance abuse has been found to co-occur in 40%-60% of IPV (intimate partner violence) incidents across various studies.”
 With this in mind, the rate of domestic violence is extremely high in relationships that involve drug addicts or alcoholics.
-They ASAM also states that ” Research has found that on days of heavy drug and/or alcohol use, physical violence was 11 times more likely among IPV batterers and victims.”
-Can you imagine the thought of hurting someone that you love because of your drug or alcohol problem.?
+ASAM also states that ” Research has found that on days of heavy drug and/or alcohol use, physical violence was 11 times more likely among IPV batterers and victims.”
+Can you imagine the thought of hurting someone that you love because of your drug or alcohol problem?
 Even worst, can you imagine your loved one hurting you because of your addiction?
-Whether you’re a man or women, or your a lesbian, bisexual, or transgender, your drug addiction can make you vulnerable to domestic violence.
+Whether you’re a man, woman, or your part of the LGBTQP community, your drug addiction can make you vulnerable to domestic violence.
 And make no mistake, if you have children they are watching everything in real time.
 Which means your children are being affected in a real way.

 Drug Addiction Disrupts Your Relationship Priorities